Frequently Asked Questions

 Q: How will Covid affect camp?

-A: After two summers withou programs, we are excited to welcome youth back to DCC!
-Drift Creek Camp is following cleaning and updated operations protocols based on recommendations made by the CDC, Oregon Health Authority, American Camp Association and additional guidelines made by Lincoln County’s Health Department.
+A: At this point, it is too early to know how Covid will affect summer programs.
+Drift Creek Camp is following operation protocols based on recommendations made by the CDC, Oregon Health Authority, American Camp Association and additional guidelines made by Lincoln County’s Health Department.
 We encourage families, campers, volunteers and guests to review the resources available on those sites.
 Campers will be screened daily for Covid-related symptoms.
 If a camper develops symptoms, parents will be contacted to take their camper home.
-With exceptions for some outdoor & socially distanced activities, Drift Creek Camp will continue to follow guidance for masks and face coverings.

 Q: Which week does my camper sign up for?

 A: Campers should enroll for the camp grade of their current school year.
 If a child is in 6th grade at the time of registration (prior to the June 1 deadline), then he or she should register for the 5th and 6th grade camp.

 A: $25 will be added to registrations received after June 1.

 Q: What Staff will be at camp during the week?

 A: Each week a pastor will lead morning chapel and evening firesides.
 A nurse will also be available to assist with medications and health-related needs.
 Water activities are supervised by Red Cross certified lifeguards.
 Counselors care for and serve campers.
 Cabin counselors are 18 years and older.
 A tightly knit community has developed with campers and staff returning year after year.

 Q: What type of food will be served?